psilin/CarND-Vehicle-Detection/writeup_template.md

 First of all I decided to use SVM as a classifier as it was recomended so during lesson and various Slack discussions.
 Then I tried using `GridSearchCV()` function from `sklearn.grid_search` (code in `choose_svm()` function in `helpers.py`).
 I was choosing between `rbf` and `linear` kernels and various values for `C`.
-The best results I got with `rbf` kernel and `C=5` but during pipeline profiling I realized that `rbf` kernel was 2 times slower than `linear` kernal and as classifier decision was by far the slowest single operation in pipeline I was forced to move back to `linear` kernel.
+The best results I got with `rbf` kernel and `C=5` but during pipeline profiling I realized that `rbf` kernel was 2 times slower than `linear` kernel and as classifier decision was by far the slowest single operation in pipeline I was forced to move back to `linear` kernel.
 So my final parameters were `kernel=linear` and `C=10`.
 In the end classifier-related data along with scaler data was stored in `model.sv` file that was later used in pipeline construction.

 ### Sliding Window Search